vpenando/vpenando.github.io/articles/en/wip/explicit_typing_python.md

 Introduction
 ---
 As you certainly know, Python is a dynamically, implicitly typed language.
-Thats means that this code is valid:
+That means that this code is valid:
 ```py
 def print_value(value):
     print(value)